-Yet I feel, unless there is a specific set of Rules to drive the Official Language Act ahead, it has to stay defunct as it has, since 1954.
+But I feel, unless there is a specific set of Rules to drive the Official Language Act ahead,with provisions of punishment against whosoever disobeys the Act, it may stay defunct as it has, since 1954.
 Because of this lacuna, former Chief Minister Mr. J. B. Patnaik, despite all his sincere attempts, could not implement it.

 There are intermittent circulars from various departments for use of Oriya in official works and correspondences, but they have not been honored, simply because, in absence of the Rules, the Act has failed to propel itself.

-Therefore, I am advancing a draft of the Rules for consideration in the JAC.
-Problem is: the Act has no provision for the creation of Rules.
-Hence, necessary amendments to the Act are also suggested.
+Therefore, I have advanced a draft of the Rules for consideration in the Committee.
+Problem is: the Act has no provision for the creation of the Rules.
+Hence, necessary amendment to the Act is also suggested.

 On the other hand, we need Oriya to be used in private, State-based foreign industries, trade and commerce outfits, corporate houses, public sector undertakings, cooperatives, and all autonomous organizations in Orissa.
 But, these bodies are not “official” in status.

-Here are the suggested amendments in the Act and the Draft of the Rules, which, if accepted, will drive the Act effectively ahead.
+Here are the suggested amendments to the Act and the Draft of the Rules, which, if accepted, will drive the Act effectively ahead.